Caladenia occidentalis: Description

 Caladenia occidentalis is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, hairy leaf, 100-150 mm long and 3-4 mm wide.
 One or two pinkish-red, white or pink flowers 50-80 mm long and 50-70 mm wide are borne on a stalk 150-300 mm tall.
 The sepals and petals have long, reddish, thread-like tips.
 The dorsal sepal is erect, 40-60 mm long and about 2 mm wide.
-The lateral sepals are 40-60 mm long, about 3 mm wide and horizontal near their bases, then turn downwards and finally drooping.
+The lateral sepals are 40-60 mm long, about 3 mm wide and horizontal near their bases, then turn downwards and finally droop.
 The petals are 35-50 mm long, about 3 mm wide and arranged like the lateral sepals.
 The labellum is 8-12 mm long, 6-9 mm wide and creamy-white with red lines or spots.
 The sides of the labellum have short, blunt teeth, and the tip is curled under.
 There are two rows of cream to pinkish, anvil-shaped calli along the centre of the labellum.
 Flowering occurs from August to mid-October.